KTRDeveloper/charity-dao/docs/index.md

 Note that the key we've created on Etherscan.io can also be used on the Sepolia testnet.

 To interact with the network, we'll need several accounts.
 In the hardhat configuration file, accounts can be specified by filling in the accounts field of each network configuration.
 There are three options for that: use the node's accounts (by setting it to “remote”), a list of local accounts (by setting it to an array of hex-encoded private keys), or use a hierarchical deterministic (HD) wallet ---  a wallet which uses a seed phrase to derive public and private keys.
 The second option is what we are going to use.
 For security reasons, we're not going to use the private keys of our personal accounts, but instead, we're going to generate an account dedicated solely to deployment.
-We will need to send some Sepolia Ethers to this account for it to be able to deploy the contracts on the Sepolia testnet.
+We will need to send some Sepolia ETHs to this account for it to be able to deploy the contracts on the Sepolia testnet.
 To generate this account, the _scripts/acount.js_ script can be used.
 We simply need to run the following command, which will then produce an address along with a private key:

 ```shell
 node scripts/acount.js